liquinlab/elm-smile/docs/components.md

 Components are a powerful way to organize and develop web applications.
-However, currently browsers do not natively know how to read and process .vue (Vue SFC) files (although there are proposals for native component support being considered).
+However, currently browsers do not natively know how to read and process .vue (Vue SFC) files (although there are proposals for native component support in browsers).
 How do they work then?

 Vue applications use a build system that sort of "compiles" and "bundles" the code in the SFC into one or more .html, .js, and .css files that work in the way